 H: High performance, High energy efficiency Hardware

 A: AutoML, Architectures and Accelerators for AI

-N: Novel algorithms for Neural Networks and deep learning
+N: Novel algorithms for Neural Networks

 - Nov 2018: Our work on Efficient Video Understanding with Temporal Shift Module (TSM) is available on arXiv.
 Video understanding is more computation intensive than images and it is expensive to deploy.
 TSM uses 2D convolution’s computation complexity and achieves better temporal modeling ability than 3D convolution.
 Measured on P100 GPU, TSM achieved 1.8% higher accuracy at 8x lower latency and 12x higher throughput compared with I3D.
 TSM ranks the first on both Something-Something V1 and V2 leaderboards as of Nov 2018. [paper][website][demo][slides]